wp-plugins/blip-slideshow/readme.txt

 See it in live use at my <a href="http://www.ambientphotography.ca/" alt="Toronto Wedding Photographer">wedding photography</a> website.

-Are you using Blip? <a href="http://www.jasonhendriks.com/contact/">Let me know</a> so I can grab a screenshot :-)

 == Installation ==

 1. Download Blip Slideshow